joevansteen/AF-WP-Plugin-Core/README.md

 ## Features

-* The Boilerplate is based on the [Plugin API](http://codex.wordpress.org/Plugin_API), [Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards), and [Documentation Standards](https://make.wordpress.org/core/handbook/best-practices/inline-documentation-standards/php/).
+* The Instance is based on the [Plugin API](http://codex.wordpress.org/Plugin_API), [Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards), and [Documentation Standards](https://make.wordpress.org/core/handbook/best-practices/inline-documentation-standards/php/).
 * All classes, functions, and variables are documented so that you know what you need to change.
-* The Boilerplate uses a strict file organization scheme that corresponds both to the WordPress Plugin Repository structure, and that makes it easy to organize the files that compose the plugin.
+* The Instance uses a strict file organization scheme that corresponds both to the AF WP Plugin Repository structure, and that makes it easy to organize the files that compose the plugin.
 * The project includes a `.pot` file as a starting point for internationalization.

 ## Installation

-The Boilerplate can be installed directly into your plugins folder "as-is".
+The Instance can be installed directly into your plugins folder "as-is".
 You will want to rename it and the classes inside of it to fit your needs.
+Similar name changes will need to be made to files for consistency.
 For example, if your plugin is named 'example-me' then:

 * rename files from `plugin-name` to `example-me`
 * change `plugin_name` to `example_me`